picosh/git-pr/README.md

 solution, not only for an external contributor, but also for the code owner who has to provision the infra.
 Often times they also have to fork the repo within the code forge before submitting a PR.
-Then they never make a contribution ever again and keep a forked repo around forever.
+Then they never make a contribution ever again and a forked repo lingers.
 That seems silly.

 # introducing patch requests (PR)